 Tomcat All-Weather Bait Chunx

 Tomcat has been a firm favorite for the effective control of pests for many years.

 The Tomcat range of baits is manufactured with food-grade ingredients and other enhancements.

 This makes the bait palatable while producing consistent results in controlling pest infestations.

 Tomcat product and baits are an economical choice for the day to day control and prevention of chipmunk problems.

-The Tomcat bait product is available in extruded block form, chipmunk poison pellets, place packs or in a liquid concentrate depending on the user’s individual needs.
+The Tomcat bait product is available in extruded block form, chipmunk poison pellets, place packs, and in a liquid concentrate form to meet the user’s individual needs.

-- The poison can be easily scattered around the garden or ceiling
+- It can be easily scattered around the garden or ceiling.

 Just One Bite “No Touch” Poison Pellets

 Another Farnam product, these pellet packs provide a fast and effective indoor and outdoor chipmunk control.